bebo-dot-dev/m3u-epg-editor/README.md

 * **original.m3u**

-   This is the original unmodified m3u file downloaded from the specified `--m3uurl / -m` remote server
+   This is the original unmodified m3u file downloaded from the specified `--m3uurl / -m` server

 * **original.channels.txt**